Double Chocolate Oatmeal Zucchini Muffins

 • When baking with chocolate, try to purchase the highest quality you are comfortable with buying.
 You can taste the difference in chocolate even more than most ingredients, making it a worthwhile area to splurge.

-• The cocoa powder can make it hard to visually tell when these muffins are baked, as they are already browned.
-To test for doneness, tap the top of the muffin with your finger to see how firm the top feels and insert a toothpick in the center, trying to avoid the melty chocolate chips.
+• The cocoa powder can make it hard to visually tell when these muffins are baked, since it’s already brown.
+To test for doneness, tap the top of the muffin with your finger to see how firm the top feels and insert a toothpick in the center.
 If the top feels firm and the toothpick comes out mostly clean (if it’s a little wet that’s ok, you just don’t want clumps of batter to come up with it) then you’re ready to take these muffins out of the oven!

 Recipe Details

-I love the relative simplicity of making these muffins!
+I love the simplicity of making these muffins!
 All it requires is a couple bowls, a whisk, and a muffin tin.
 To begin, you’ll first mix all of the dry ingredients in a medium sized bowl.
 Mixing these ingredients together first will make it easier to mix them into the batter at the end with all of the flavors and key baking ingredients evenly distributed.

 In a separate bowl, you’ll mix the “wet” ingredients – including coconut oil, sugars, eggs, vanilla, and fresh zucchini.
 A great part about this recipe is that the recipe is dairy free – making it enjoyable by anyone with a dietary restriction!
 These ingredients will be whisked together to first incorporate a small amount of air and to get everything mixed up evenly.
 At this point, you can add the dry ingredients to the wet, give them a stir, and add in the chocolate chips.